 For more than 20 years Tom has specialised in providing advanced technology to front line Emergency Services both in the UK and internationally.

 Tom is currently employed by a major international brand as the technical authority for UK control room software development.

-At Seed, Tom was the architect of BRIGID Command and Control, which under Tom’s leadership became the primary call and incident management system for 3 of Britain’s Fire and Rescue Services.
-It uses a blend of intelligence, operational procedure and routing to assist the control room with call taking, resource allocation, mobilisation and dissemination of information.
+At Seed, Tom was the architect of Seed’s flagship BRIGID Command and Control product.
+His leadership took the project from a small prototype to becoming the primary call and incident management system for 3 of Britain’s Fire and Rescue Services.

-Previously Tom has been involved with numerous projects for the emergency services, ranging from in-vehicle embedded systems through to GIS, visualisation and SIS.
+Prior to that, Tom was involved with numerous projects for the emergency services, ranging from in-vehicle embedded systems through to GIS, visualisation and SIS.